MarcoDSilva/MarcoDSilva/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a .NET Full stack developer
+- 🔭 I’m currently working as a .NET Full developer
-- 🌱 I’m currently learning OpenGL. mostly for fun.
 - 📫 How to reach me: Follow the links above but may take some time to answer.

 <hr>